docsifyjs/awesome-docsify/README.md

 - [:bird: :snake: python-twitter-guide](https://github.com/MichaelCurrin/python-twitter-guide) - Code snippets and links to docs around using the Twitter API and Tweepy on Python 3. [@MichaelCurrin](https://github.com/MichaelCurrin).
 - [:repeat_one: :hourglass_flowing_sand: :unicorn: unicron](https://github.com/MichaelCurrin/unicron) - A simple scheduler to ensure tasks run exactly once per day but get retried at intervals until the task passes.
 Ideal for machines which are not always online. [@MichaelCurrin](https://github.com/MichaelCurrin).
 - [docsify-dotnet-core](https://github.com/bharatdwarkani/docsify-dotnet-core) - This project demonstrates how we can add docisfy in a ASP.NET Core 3.0 application and serve documentation site.
 - [eDok](https://www.edok.com.br) - A safe, full featured SaaS ECM (Electronic Content Management) for the paperless business.
-The features pages, documentation and terms are entirely implemented with docsify with dark theme support and PWA ready.
+The product, documentation and terms pages are implemented with docsify featuring dark theme support and PWA ready.
 Written in Brazilian Portuguese.

 ## Plugins